nextdaymedia/cmp/docs/CMP-V1-TO-V2.md

 ## Quantcast v1 and v2 compatible code
 If the publisher has implemented the _cmp.stub.bundle.js_ script, the CMP is managed by NDM.
-NDM has bundled this script with the CMP implemented by [Quantcast](quantcast).
+NDM has bundled this script with the CMP implemented by [Quantcast][quantcast].

 The following sections describe additional steps needed to make your code compatible with Quantcast's CMP v1 and v2.